 In this post, Jason describes how he bought a rental property through a foreclosure-auction website.
-He has a pitch at the end for an online course that he’s offering.

 Without further ado … take it away, Jason!

 How I Bought a House at a Foreclosure Auction

 I’ve been known to buy a thing or two at auctions.

 When I was in graduate school, I used to buy random pieces of computer and scientific equipment from my schools’ surplus auctions.
 I’d resell these on eBay, sometimes for handsome profits.
 (Thanks, Rhodes College, for buying the rodent breather!)

 I was a small player in those auctions.
 There were people who conducted tens of thousands of dollars worth of transactions during those monthly auctions.
 It was clear that they were doing the same thing I was, just on a grander scale.

 My transactions weren’t enough to pay for my grad school education, but it certainly covered beer money during those years.
 I never lost money (though I make no promises that it can’t happen to you) when I purchased items at auction, even if a few items remained unsold.

 There were three simple reasons why I successfully created a surplus auction side gig: